ustajan/grasshopper/README.md

 The code will generate three files:

  * output.root -- The code will always generate a root file, as specified in the input arguments.
- * output.dat  -- depending on the settings in the gdml file, it can also generate a simple ascii file, output.dat,  which can then be read into python/matlab/etc.
+ * output.dat  -- depending on the settings in the gdml file, it can also generate a simple ASCII file, output.dat,  which can then be read into python/matlab/etc.
  * g4_00.wrl.
 This is the VRML visualization file.
 The settings for this file's content are defined in the gdml file.
    The wrl file can be loaded in paraview (http://www.paraview.org/download/), thus allowing for a rendering of the geometries and some particle tracks.

-The root output structure (which is identical to the ascii output) can be somewhat complex.
+The root output structure (which is identical to the ASCII output) can be somewhat complex.
 The output of the simulation can be thought of as a table -- where every line is an entry corresponding to a **particular set of information** within an event.
-To visualize the structure of the root output, below is the (reduced) set of entries in the ascii output from a simulation of a 0.5MeV photon hitting a 2" NaI detector:
+To visualize the structure of the root output, below is the (reduced) set of entries in the ASCII output from a simulation of a 0.5MeV photon hitting a 2" NaI detector:

   E\_incident(MeV)   E\_deposited(MeV) ...    z_incident   EventID    TrackID   ParticleID   ParticleName  CreatorProcessName   IsEdepositedTotalEntry    IsSurfaceHitTrack